Contact us

 ua.moc.egdetroppus@troppus

-Keep an eye out for our “Supportedge” signage.
-Our office is on the first floor in the center building (the building with the cafe at the front).
-Access the first floor through the entry which is next to the loading area.
-This entry is about 8m from the cafe and directly opposite KSS Security.
+Look for the “Supportedge” signage.
+Our office is on the first floor in the middle building-the one with the cafe at the front.
+The most direct access is the entrance next to the loading area, about 8 meters from the cafe, directly across from KSS Security.
 Lifts are available.

 Read More...